- Race rules: IFSS and Gold Rush Run.

 - Outside assistance is not allowed.
 Breaking this rule will result 4 hours time penalty.

 - Changing the sled during the race is not possible.

 - the veterinarian and vet-corresponding person is allowed to check a dog/team at any point of the race if there is any reason to suspect that the dog/team is not able to continue the race.
 Head veterinarian together with race marshal is allowed to order to take the dog off the team / disqualify the team if the team is not able to continue the race.
 Veterinarian can also instruct how to procede with the team, that musher is allowed to continue the race.

 - mandatory layover total 8hours + time adjustment have to keep in checkpoints.

 - legs are about 75km – 115km – 110km.

 - Musher have to check in to both checkpoints.

 - Dog who is in the sled bag is part of the team unless musher wants to drop the dog out of the team.

 - Cold water and one bale of stray per one team is served in the checkpoints, musher have to clean the straw, booties and dog waste in the trash bag before leaving the checkpoint.
-If musher rest between checkpoints, musher have to carry all litter in the sled to the next checkpoint.
+If musher rest on the trail between checkpoints, musher have to carry all litter in the sled to the next checkpoint.
 4 hours time penalty will be assessed by littering.